Code-Ninjas-Home-Office/scott-kelly-games/gorillasuit.md

 Let the player know how to play the gorilla suit mini-game, then add background music to enhance the mini-game!

 - :circle: From ``||game:Game||`` drag ``||game:show long text||`` below the existing ``||game(no click):show long text||`` block inside ``||function:function gorillaGame||``.
-- :mouse pointer: Click inside the white bubble to add instructions, such as "You have 10 seconsd to scare as many crew members as possible!"
+- :mouse pointer: Click inside the white bubble to add instructions, such as "You have 10 seconds to scare as many crew members as possible!"
 - :mouse pointer: Select ``||game(noclick):center||`` from the dropdown to match the placement of the other dialog box.
 - :headphones: From ``||music:Music||`` drag ``||music:play melody||`` underneath.
 Click to open the melody editor, then select or create a melody to play during the mini-game.
 Adjust the tempo, or speed of the music, too.
 - :headphones: Click ▼ then select ``||music(noclick):looping in background||`` so the sound effect plays throughout the mini-game.